Sal Cannella (American football)

-Salvatore Cannella (born December 2, 1996) is an American professional football tight end for the Cleveland Browns of the National Football League (NFL).
+Salvatore Cannella (born December 2, 1996) is an American professional football tight end for the St. Louis Battlehawks of the United Football League (UFL).
 He played college football for the Auburn Tigers.
-After going undrafted in the 2020 NFL draft he signed with the TSL Generals of The Spring League (TSL).
-He also played for the Green Bay Packers, the Miami Dolphins, and the Seattle Seahawks of the NFL, and the New Orleans Breakers of the United States Football League (USFL).
+After going undrafted in the 2020 NFL draft, he played for the TSL Generals of The Spring League (TSL).
+He also played for the New Orleans Breakers of the United States Football League (USFL) and the Arlington Renegades of the United Football League (UFL).
+Cannella made his NFL regular season debut in 2025 with the Browns.

 Early life

 Cannella was born in Schaumburg, Illinois, but grew up in Arlington Heights, Illinois.
 He reportedly did not play football his junior year at high school at St. Viator High School, in order to focus on basketball.

 College career

 Cannella attended Scottsdale Community College where he hauled in 29 receptions for 443 yards and seven touchdowns over 10 games.
 On September 3, 2016, Cannella had a career high six catches for 100 yards and two touchdowns against Glendale Community College.
-In 2017, he transferred to Auburn.
-His first touchdown with the Tigers came on a six-yard touchdown pass from Jarrett Stidham against no. 6 Washington on September 3, 2018.
+In 2017, he transferred to Auburn University.
+His first touchdown with the Tigers came on a six-yard pass from Jarrett Stidham against No. 6 Washington on September 3, 2018.
 On January 1, 2020, in the Outback Bowl against Minnesota Cannella caught a 37-yard touchdown pass from Bo Nix.
 Cannella appeared in 37 games over three seasons for the Tigers and had 25 receptions for 330 yards and five touchdowns.